madjin/home-space/README.md

 ### 4. :stars: The Metaverse

-In short, the Metaverse is the next major iteration of the Internet, a global computer network consisting of billions of electronic devices and interconnected networks using standardized communication protocols.
-The current Web sits at this layer as the leading information retrieval service, giving users access to a vast array of online content by means of hypertext, hypermedia, and hyperlinks formatted in HTML and served through HTTP.
+In short, [the Metaverse](https://en.wikipedia.org/wiki/Metaverse) is the next major iteration of the Internet, a global computer network consisting of billions of electronic devices and interconnected networks using standardized communication protocols.
+The current Web sits as the leading information retrieval service, giving users access to a vast array of online content by means of hypertext, hypermedia, and hyperlinks formatted in HTML and served through HTTP.

 <a href="https://i.imgur.com/TzR5qSI.jpg">
   <img alt="wWW" target="_blank" src="https://i.imgur.com/TzR5qSI.jpg" height="420" width="49%">